reactjs/react.dev/beta/src/content/reference/react-dom/server/renderToString.md

 If some component suspends (for example, because it's defined with [`lazy`](/reference/react/lazy) or fetches data), `renderToString` will not wait for its content to resolve.
 Instead, `renderToString` will find the closest [`<Suspense>`](/reference/react/Suspense) boundary above it and render its `fallback` prop in the HTML.
 The content will not appear until the client code loads.

-To solve this, use one of the [recommended streaming solutions.](#migrating-from-rendertostring-to-a-streaming-method-on-the-server) They can stream content in chunks as it resolves on the server so that the user sees the page being progressively filled in even before the client code loads.
+To solve this, use one of the [recommended streaming solutions.](#migrating-from-rendertostring-to-a-streaming-method-on-the-server) They can stream content in chunks as it resolves on the server so that the user sees the page being progressively filled in before the client code loads.